Ageing & Sleep

 How are sleep disorders treated?

-Can anything else cause sleep symptoms?
+Can anything else cause symptoms of poor sleep?

 Poor sleep may not simply be related to getting older.
 Stress, depressionanxiety, medications, pain and many other factors may all contribute.
 Remember that good sleep is vital for good health, and any concerns you have are best raised with your doctor.